- CRM/SFA/MA

 Sharing the purpose of SFA implementation with the entire sales department, including field staff, is also a key point for ensuring operational adoption.

 When introducing a new tool, the workload will increase to some extent.
-By clarifying why SFA is being introduced and what benefits each individual will gain, you can gain understanding for the temporary burden and encourage active use of the SFA.
+By clarifying why SFA is being introduced and what benefits each person will gain from it, you can gain understanding for the temporary burden and encourage active use of SFA.

-As explained so far, SFA is an IT tool for solving challenges in sales activities and increasing sales efficiency and performance.
-However, challenges related to new customer acquisition are difficult to solve with SFA implementation alone.
+As explained so far, SFA is an IT tool for solving issues in sales activities and increasing sales efficiency and performance.
+However, issues related to new customer acquisition are difficult to solve with SFA implementation alone.

 New customer acquisition is essential for maintaining continuous sales, but it requires not only a sales perspective but also a marketing perspective.

-Therefore, by integrating and using MA (Marketing Automation), which can perform prospect acquisition/nurturing and extraction, you can lead to new customer acquisition.
+Therefore, by using it in conjunction with MA (Marketing Automation), which can acquire/nurture and extract prospects, you can lead to new customer acquisition.

-Once SFA implementation and operation are on track, we recommend increasing sales efficiency by using each tool at the appropriate phase:
+Once SFA implementation and operation are on track, we recommend using each tool at the appropriate phase to increase sales efficiency, such as:

-• Marketing Automation (MA) to manage prospect acquisition and nurturing
+• Marketing Automation (MA) to manage the acquisition and nurturing of prospects

 • Sales Force Automation (SFA) to manage sales activities that conduct negotiations with acquired and nurtured prospects to secure contracts

 Prospects will eventually be exhausted if you rely only on the data you have on hand.
-To continuously acquire prospects, it is important to use the entire market as a denominator to find white spaces, such as industries or areas that have not yet been approached.
+To continuously acquire prospects, it is important to use the entire market as a denominator to find white spaces such as industries and areas that have not yet been approached.

-This is where a Corporate Database, which provides detailed information such as company names, representative names, and financial status, becomes useful.
+This is where a Corporate Database, which lists detailed information such as company names, representative names, and financial status, becomes useful.

 By using a corporate database service that can integrate with SFA and MA, you can add corporate database data to the customer and prospect data your company already possesses for analysis.